Advantages of Wire AM vs. Powder AM

 Much like SLS/SLM, Electron Beam Melting (EBM) is a powder bed fusion technique.
 The key difference is the heat source, which, as the name suggests, is an electron beam, rather than a laser, which necessitates that the procedure is carried out under vacuum conditions.

-The EBM process has been “labeled” slow and expensive, when compared to SLS/SLM, however, it has the capability of creating fully-dense parts in a variety of metal alloy applications.
-It has been particularly effective in the medical industry for creating implants. , However, for all the powder bed processes, the deposition rate is very low and the fabricated component size is limited to the bed size, which restricts its application to relatively small components; typically less than 400 x 400 x 400 mm (15.7 x 15.7 x 15.7 inches) in length, width and height.
+The EBM process has been “labeled” slow and expensive, when compared to SLS/SLM.
+However, it has been particularly effective in the medical industry for creating implants. , However, for all the powder bed processes, the deposition rate is very low and the fabricated component size is limited to the bed size, which restricts its application to relatively small components; typically less than 400 x 400 x 400 mm (15.7 x 15.7 x 15.7 inches) in length, width and height.

 Directed Energy Deposition AM Processes